RasulAlakbarli/llm-encyclopedia/README.md

 # Transformers: From Scratch to Understanding

-A learning repository exploring the foundational concepts of Large Language Models (LLMs), starting with the original Transformer architecture.
+A learning repository exploring the foundational concepts of Large Language Models (LLMs).

 ## Topics Covered